 Crack cocaine increases the risk of addiction even more because the drug gets into the brain nearly instantly.
 Both cocaine and crack cocaine typically lead to binge use, meaning consuming large quantities over a relatively short period of time before stopping.
 After stopping, the person will feel high levels of anxiety and irritability, part of the withdrawal effects.
 Other cocaine withdrawal effects can include mania, depression, agitation, paranoia, and complete exhaustion.

 Cocaine users often suffer from scabs that develop on the interior of the nose, damaging the fragile mucous membranes.
 Sometimes the nasal septum, (which is the thin wall that separates the left and right nostrils), can completely collapse.
 The heart can give out as well due to the overstimulating effects of cocaine or crack.
 Breathing can stop, causing death by respiratory failure.
 Fatal stroke is another common liability from cocaine abuse.
 Cocaine is not a drug worth dying for!

 We treat cocaine addiction on many levels.
 One of the most fundamental goals in our treatment program is the normalization of brain neurochemistry.
 After cocaine has altered the way the brain functions, this must be addressed thoroughly.
 Our protocols focus on this goal for every one of our guests.

 At our Center, many of the staff have overcome their own addiction issues.
-With the correct kinds of help and the true understanding of what addictive biochemistry really means, addiction to cocaine can be conquered.
+With the correct kinds of help and a true understanding of what addictive biochemistry really means, addiction to cocaine can be conquered.
 You or your loved one can access the best help available by calling the number listed on this page.
 Ask the important questions, and get the important answers.
 We can help you overcome and heal the damage of addiction.
-The most important first step in that direction can be best achieved with correct methods of cocaine withdrawal.
+The most important first step in that direction can be best achieved with correct methods of cocaine withdrawal.20-22

 Why do you crave stimulation?
 Because you like it, right?